Some pupils who stammer can benefit from modifications to academic tasks such as answering questions in class, group work and oral presentations.

 As every child’s stammer presents differently, it is a good idea to have a direct discussion with the pupil to find out from them what helps most in different situations.
 Equally, if the student works with a Speech and Language Therapist, it can be helpful to arrange a time to speak with them and/or the Inclusion Team Manager at your school.

-- When assessing reading fluency or oral presentations it can be helpful to allow pupils:
+When assessing reading aloud or oral presentations

-- When asking questions in class:
+When asking questions in class

 - Consider the order that pupils are answering – does the child with a stammer prefer to go first, middle, last?